omchel/DraggingStar/README.md

 # DraggingStar
 - Java program to allow the user to “grab” a vertex of the polygon above and drag it.
 - Each vertex should be “draggable”.
-- A click on the green squares will allow the vertex to be draggable again.
+- A click on the green square will allow the vertex to be draggable again.